 - Arroyo de la Miel – main residential area where most of the local population lives

-7 Best Things To See In Benalmadena Pueblo, Spain
+Things To Do In Benalmadena Pueblo, Spain

 Benalmadena Pueblo Old Town Streets

 Benalmadena’s old town retained the authenticity of a typical Andalusian village.
 Of course, it’s full of narrow cobbled streets, and whitewashed houses generously decorated with colorful flowers.
 Just wander around in this mesmerizing labyrinth and discover what each corner has to offer.
 You can for example sit on one of many squares, enjoy coffee or tapas, and observe the town’s slow life.